|Trim Size / Pages||9 x 6 in / 264|

 The fascinating saga of solving the mystery of this ancient animal who once roamed the north country—and has captivated our collective imagination ever since.

-Today, we know that a mammoth is an extinct type of elephant that was covered with long fur and lived in the north country during the ice ages.
-But how do you figure out what a mammoth is if you have no concept of extinction, ice ages, or fossils?
-Long after the last mammoth died and was no longer part of the human diet, it still played a role in human life.
-Cultures around the world interpreted the remains of mammoths through the lens of their own worldview and mythology.
+Long after the last mammoth died and was no longer part of our diet, this awe inspiring creature still played a role in human life.
+Cultures around the world interpreted the remains of mammoths through their own world view and mythology.

 John J. McKay has a Master’s in History from the University of Washington.
 A technical writer by trade, he is the "Mammoth Guy" by vocation, and his remarkable archival research, lively wit and passion for extinct proboscideans is well known to the scientific community.
 He lives in Anchorage, Alaska, where people appreciate a good mammoth.
 Visit him at mammothtales.blogspot.com.